Questions that would probably be asked frequently

 Your rating is used to position you in subsequent tournaments.
 Some tournaments use ratings

-cut-offs to separate divisions (like our Memorial Weekend tournament), others
+cut-offs to separate divisions (like our Emerald City tournament), others

 use fixed division